nikhil-ravi/LeetScrape/README.md

 ```

 > **Warning**
-> The default ALL_JSON_URL might be out-of-date.
+> The default ALL_JSON_URL in the [`GetQuestionsList`](/src/GetQuestionsList) class might be out-of-date.
 Please update it by going to https://leetcode.com/problemset/all/ and exploring the Networks tab for a query returning all.json.

 Query individual question's information such as the body, test cases, constraints, hints, code stubs, and company tags using the [`GetQuestionInfo`](/src/leetcode/GetQuestionInfo.py) class: